metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

         data_contigs_depth.tsv
         data_notBinned.fa
         ```

-        So MetaBAT did generate 10 contigs.
+MetaBAT has generated 10 bins.
+The next question you might want to ask is whether you can trust these bins and which organism they represent according to a taxonomy.
+Before that, let's have a look at what other information the Metagenomics-Toolkit provides as part of the binning output.

-!!! question "Task 8"
+!!! question "Task 9"
-    There is also a file containing some statistics on the generated BINs `data_bins_stats.tsv`.
-Find out, which BIN has the highest coverage and which hast the highest N50.
+    There is a file containing some statistics on the generated Bins `data_bins_stats.tsv`.
+    Find out, which bin has the highest coverage and which one has the highest N50.
     ???
 Solution
         You can have a look on some bin statistics with:
         ```